Baptists: Education

-Most Baptist associations around the world believe only in marriage between a man and a woman.
-Some Baptist associations do not have official beliefs about marriage in a confession of faith and invoke congregationalism to leave the choice to each church to decide.
-This is the case for American Baptist Churches USA, Progressive National Baptist Convention (USA), Cooperative Baptist Fellowship (USA), National Baptist Convention, USA, and the Baptist Union of Great Britain.
-Some Baptist associations support same-sex marriage.
-This is the case for the Alliance of Baptists (USA), the Canadian Association for Baptist Freedoms, the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, and the Association of Welcoming and Affirming Baptists (international).

 Controversies

 Baptists have faced many controversies in their 400-year history, controversies of the level of crises.
 Baptist historian Walter Shurden says the word crisis comes from the Greek word meaning 'to decide.'
 Shurden writes that contrary to the presumed negative view of crises, some controversies that reach a crisis level may actually be "positive and highly productive."
 He claims that even schism, though never ideal, has often produced positive results.
 In his opinion, crises among Baptists each have become decision moments that shape their future.

 Missions crisis

 Early in the 19th century, the rise of the modern missions movement, and the backlash against it, led to widespread and bitter controversy among the American Baptists.
 During this era, the American Baptists were split between missionary and anti-missionary.
 A substantial secession of Baptists went into the movement led by Alexander Campbell to return to a more fundamental church.